tttmmmyyyy/fixlang/src/docs/std_array_unsafe_get.md

-Gets a value from an array, without bounds checking and retaining the returned value.
+Gets a value from an array and returns it paired with the array itself, without bounds checking and retaining the value.